 Sarah Knafo (Reconquête)

-• Make all Parisian squares and green spaces accessible to leashed dogs, excluding children’s play areas.
+- Make all Parisian parks and green spaces accessible to leashed dogs.
+Children’s play areas are to remain an exception to this rule.

-• Initiate discussions with major taxi companies to improve the transport options for customers traveling with pets.
+- Reach out to major taxi companies to improve services for clients traveling with pets.

 (Source)